 The appointment schedule for $M$ customers is represented as a vector $\mathcal{T}_s\in \mathbb{R}_{\geq 0}^{M}$, where $\mathcal{T}_s(i)$ corresponds to a scheduled arrival time of customer $i$, for $i= 1,\dots, M$.
 We assume that there will be at most one customer scheduled at one time point, that is, $\mathcal{T}_s(i) < \mathcal{T}_s(i+1)$ for $i = 1,\ldots, M-1$.
 Let $\mathcal{T}\in \mathbb{R}_{\geq 0}^{M+2}$ be an augmented vector based on $\mathcal{T}_s$ where the boundaries of the schedule are given by $\mathcal{T}(0)=0, \mathcal{T}(M+1)=T$, and $\mathcal{T}(i) = \mathcal{T}_s(i) $ for $i= 1,\dots, M$.
 It is possible to schedule a customer at time $0$ or $T$, in which case $\mathcal{T}(1) = \mathcal{T}(0)$ or $\mathcal{T}(M) = \mathcal{T}(M+1)$.

+\jiesen{The interaction between scheduled arrivals and walk-in customers makes it difficult to characterize individual waiting times directly.
+In particular, because scheduled customers have absolute priority, a walk-in customer may experience repeated postponements whenever scheduled customers arrive before her service begins.
+Consequently, the expected waiting time of a walk-in customer depends on a sequence of conditional events.
+Specifically, one must determine the probability that she enters service before the next scheduled arrival.
+If this does not occur, her waiting time further depends on the conditional probability that she enters service before the subsequent scheduled arrival, and so on.
+Hence, this sequence proceeds until exhaustion over the amount of arrived scheduled customers. }

-An important quantity for computing the Nash equilibrium distribution is the expected waiting time given the arrival time $t$.
-Let $w_{\mathcal{T},k}(n, t), \, k = 0,1,\ldots, M$ denote the expected waiting time of a customer if she arrives at time $t \in [\mathcal{T}(k), \mathcal{T}(k+1))$, and there are $n$ customers in front of her.
-Since the number of customers served in $x$ time is Poisson distributed with parameter $\mu x$, the probability of serving $n$ customers in $x$ time is given by
+An important quantity for computing the Nash equilibrium distribution is the expected waiting time given the arrival time $t$. \jiesen{Let \(w_{\mathcal{T},k}(n,t)\) denote the expected waiting time of a walk-in customer arriving at time \(t\) with \(n\) customers ahead in the queue.
+The index \(k\) represents number of scheduled customers that certainly have arrived before the service of the walk-in customer can begin, given the arrival time \(t\) and schedule \(\mathcal{T}\). }